-measure the likelihood of the data given each isochrone.
+the likelihood of the data given each isochrone.
 For each isochrone, the only parameter we fit is the ratio of the foreground stars to the satellite's.
-The best-fit model obtained is that with log (age) = 10.0 and [Fe/H] = -1.5.
-The best-fit isochrone along with the PM and spatial filtered CMD is shown in the middle panel of Figure 2.
+The best-fitting model obtained is that with log(age) = 10.0 and [Fe/H] = -1.5.
+The best-fitting isochrone along with the PM and spatial filtered CMD is shown in the middle panel of Fig. 2.
 Note that the good fit of the RGB at the given distance modulus provides an independent confirmation of the distance to Ant 2.
 Using the above CMD model, specifically the ratio of satellite members to background/foreground, and the spatial model to account for chip-gaps, we can infer the total number of Ant 2's stars above the limiting magnitude to be $N = 246 \pm 30$ .
-Given that the catalogue is close to 100% completeness for $g_0 < 20.4$ , we can combine the total number of stars with the best-fit isochrone, which assumes a Chabrier IMF (Chabrier 2003), to estimate the absolute magnitude of Ant 2 as $M_V = -9.03 \pm 0.15$ , which is equivalent to a stellar mass of $M{\star} = 2.5 \times 10^{0.4(4.83 - M_v)} = (8.8 \pm 1.2) \times 10^5 M{\odot}$ .
+Given that the catalogue is close to 100 per cent completeness for $g_0 < 20.4$ , we can combine the total number of stars with the best-fit isochrone, which assumes a Chabrier IMF (Chabrier 2003), to estimate the absolute magnitude of Ant 2 as $M_V = -9.03 \pm 0.15$ , which is equivalent to a stellar mass of $M{\star} = 2.5 \times 10^{0.4(4.83 - M_v)} = (8.8 \pm 1.2) \times 10^5 \,\mathrm{M}{\odot}$ .

-2.3 Horizontal Branch and distance
+2.3 Horizontal branch and distance

 If no PM cut is applied, it is very difficult to see the RGB feature in the CMD, but it is still possible to see a strong BHB sequence at $r_0 \sim 21.2$ .
-This is illustrated in the left panel of Figure 3, in which we show the blue part of the differential Hess diagram between the stars within the half-light radius of Ant 2 and those in the foreground.
-The sample shown comes from the region where the limiting magnitude in the rband is 23.2.
+This is illustrated in the left-hand panel of Fig. 3, in which we show the blue part of the differential Hess diagram between the stars within the half-light radius of Ant 2 and those in the foreground.
+The sample shown comes from the region where the limiting magnitude in the r band is 23.2.
 The red line indicates the BHB ridge-line from Deason et al. (2011) at the distance modulus of 20.6.
-This is the best-fit value obtained by measuring the distance modulus of all stars within the dashed red box, assuming they are drawn from the above ridge-line.
-The distribution of the observed distance moduli is shown in the middle panel of the Figure, along with a two-Gaussian model, where one component describes the peak associated with Antlia 2 BHBs, and the other models the foreground.
-The main peak at $\sim 20.6$ is well fit by the Gaussian with a width of 0.2 magnitudes.
-Note however that the formal uncertainty on the center of the Gaussian is only 0.02.
-Nevertheless there is a systematic uncertainty of $\sim 0.1$ mag in the absolute magnitude of the BHB ridge line itself (Deason et al. 2011, Fig. 4) which sets the uncertainty in our DM measurement to 0.1.
+This is the best-fitting value obtained by measuring the distance modulus of all stars within the dashed red box, assuming they are drawn from the above ridge-line.
+The distribution of the observed distance moduli is shown in the middle panel of the figure, along with a two-Gaussian model, where one component describes the peak associated with Antlia 2 BHBs, and the other models the foreground.
+The main peak at $\sim$ 20.6 is well fit by the Gaussian